Saveray Wali Gaadi

-Saveraywali Gaadi is a 1985 Indian romantic drama film directed by Bharathiraja.
+Saveray Wali Gaadi is a 1985 Indian romantic drama film directed by Bharathiraja.
 The film stars Sunny Deol and Poonam Dhillon.
 It is a remake of Bharathiraja's Tamil film Kizhakke Pogum Rail.

 Plot

 In a small village in rural India, Ravi Das, a gifted young poet, lives with his respected father, Chhediram.
 Ravi is in love with Jyoti, a love that defies their different castes and is met with strong opposition from the villagers.

 One day, while Ravi and Jyoti are talking privately, a group of villagers falsely accuse Ravi of molesting her.
 At a village council, or panchayat meeting, Ravi is sentenced to a public humiliation: his head is shaved, and he is paraded through the village on a donkey.
 Unable to bear the shame, his father, Chhediram, tragically commits suicide.

 Heartbroken and determined to prove his worth, Ravi leaves for the city to pursue his dream of becoming a published poet and to one day return for Jyoti.
 In the city, he recovers the purse of a young woman named Rama.
 Rama turns out to be the daughter of Jankidas, a wealthy newspaper publisher.
 Impressed by Ravi’s talent after hearing about his poems, Jankidas offers him a column in his newspaper.
 Ravi's poems are a success, and he soon becomes famous, his dream of recognition finally fulfilled.

 Meanwhile, Ravi and Jyoti stay connected through secret messages.
 Ravi writes to her on the side of the morning express train, earning the film its title, "Saveraywali Gaadi" (The Morning Train).
 Every day, Jyoti reads his words, hoping for his return.

 Back in the village, Jyoti's brother-in-law, Kishanlal, lusts after her.
 He tries to pressure the village council into letting him marry Jyoti, claiming he and his wife, Sukhdai (Jyoti's older sister), are unable to have children.
 Major Sher Singh, a retired military man and a staunch opponent of injustice, speaks out against Kishanlal.
 To save her marriage, Sukhdai begs Jyoti to accept Kishanlal's proposal, leaving Jyoti devastated.
 Distraught, Jyoti scrawls a message for Ravi on the train with chalk, begging him to return.
 But a sudden rainstorm washes the message away before it reaches the city.